 Writing a Call to Action They Will Answer

-The call to action may or may not be about persuading readers to make a purchase.
+Although it may be tempting to look for the perfect call to action to use on every page, there isn’t one phrase that fits the mold for every blog post.
+Your call to action may or may not be about persuading readers to make a purchase.
 There are as many different reasons to include a call to action on a landing page or blog as there are empty candy wrappers on my desk at this moment.
 (Stupid, delicious fun-size Snickers!)
-The goal might also be to:
+Your goal for viewers might also be to:

 - Schedule an appointment